CodingLife1024/blog-content/reflections-on-my-college-journey.md

 ![NIlgiri Night Mess](https://github.com/CodingLife1024/blog-content/blob/main/images/clg-nm.jpg?raw=true)
 *The Nilgiri night mess, which saw me on most nights.*

 From my 3rd semester onwards, I have lived in Himadri Hostel.
 Here, I was much closer to my seniors, and they helped me out with academics and life.
 My seniors played a pivotal role during this time, guiding me through academic challenges and offering invaluable life advice.
-The pink walls, now as familiar as my own home, witnessed my journey from a hesitant sophomore to a confident senior.
+The pink walls, now as familiar as my own home, witnessed my journey from a hesitant faccha to a confident senior.
 I cannot count the number of times I have cried on the shoulder of a senior dues to academic stress or other life issues.

-The late-night conversations in the hostel corridors, where we discussed everything from academic issues and politics to future plans, are memories I will always think back fondly.
+The late-night conversations in the hostel corridors and rooms, where we discussed everything from academic issues and politics to future plans, are memories I will always think back fondly.

-Another highlight has been the adventures and outings with friends.
-Exploring the city and participating in college events added a layer of excitement and spontaneity to my college life.
+Another highlight has been the outings with friends.
+Exploring the city and participating in various events added a layer of excitement and spontaneity to my college life.
 These experiences have not only been fun but also taught me the importance of balancing work and life.

 ### Academic Pursuits: Lessons Beyond the Classroom